open-crs/attack_surface_approximation/README.md

 ## Setup

-1. Download Ghidra in `/opencrs/ghidra` or in a location at your choice.
-In the latter case, place the path into `Configuration.GhidraDecompilation.FOLDER` from `configuration.py`.
-2. Ensure you have Docker installed.
+1. Ensure you have Docker installed.
-3. Install the required Python 3 packages via `poetry install --no-dev`.
+2. Install the required Python 3 packages via `poetry install --no-dev`.
-4. Build the Docker image: `docker build --tag qbdi_args_fuzzing -f docker/Dockerfile.qbdi_docker docker`.
-5. Ensure the Docker API is accessible by:
+3. Ensure the Docker API is accessible by:
    - Running the module as `root`; or
    - Changing the Docker socket permissions (unsecure approach) via `chmod 777 /var/run/docker.sock`.